Skip to main content

 You should test these models on tasks that are relevant to your specific use case, rather than relying solely on public benchmarks.

-This guide will walk you through setting up a comparison between Anthropic's Claude 3 Opus and OpenAI's latest GPT-4 preview using promptfoo.
+This guide will walk you through setting up a comparison between Anthropic's Claude 3.5 and OpenAI's GPT-4o using promptfoo.
 The end result is a side-by-side evaluation of how these models perform on custom tasks:

 Prerequisites